CPD Stage 3 Overview

 The aim of stage 3 CPD Diploma is the continual development of effective learning and competency in fundamental culinary skills, and management.
 In this context, the programme aims to equip participants with the appropriate knowledge and skills and the ability to apply the concepts, theories, and practices from each of the module areas in modern-day culinary operations.
 Having successfully completed stage three the graduates will have acquired the requisite specialised knowledge, skills, and competencies necessary to operate at an advanced level in a variety of culinary and retail outlets including, restaurants, Hotels, and other catering establishments.
 Upon graduation, students will be awarded a Higher Certificate in Culinary Arts (Professional Cookery).

-Entrants should be 18 years old or over.
+Entrants should be (18 years +).
 No previous experience required for entry level modules.
 Advanced level modules may have pre-requisite modules or/and relevant industry experience requirements.
 Applications for exemptions will be considered on a case by case basis.
-Entrants may be required to attend for an interview.
+Entrants may be required to attend for an interview

 - Meat Technology